Dynamic Adversarial Resource Allocation: the dDAB Game: No-Splitting Attacker

 On the other hand, if Algorithm~\ref{alg:defender-init-nsp} outputs $k_{\max, 0} < k_\infty$, then either \algref{alg:Q-prop} did not converge, or the \defender{} does not have enough resource to achieve indefinite defense.
 By the construction of Q-sets, the \defender{} has a guarantee to defend up to time step $t=k_{\max, 0}$.
 If we also have $k_{\max, 0} <T$, then the \attacker{} will identify a strategy to win at $t=k_{\max, 0}+1$ (shown later in Algorithms~\ref{alg:attacker-init} and~\ref{alg:attacker-strategy}).
 Under the rational strategies by both players, $k_{\max, t}$ will reduce by 1 at each time step, and the game terminates with \attacker{}'s win at $t=k_{\max, 0}+1 \leq T$.
 However, if the \attacker{} does not play rationally, the \defender{} may be able to delay the breaching.
 The search / optimization performed in line~1 of Algorithm~\ref{alg:defender-strategy-nsp} ensures that the \defender{} exploits such opportunity.\footnote{Note that if $k_{\max, 0}=T<k_\infty$, we do not have an estimate of when the \attacker{} will be able to breach, even if the game continued beyond $t=T$.
 However, the \defender{} still has a guarantee to defend up to time step $T$, and that is sufficient to identify the outcome of the finite-horizon game.}

 The following two algorithms describe the \attacker{} strategy under the restriction of no-splitting.
 In particular, \algref{alg:attacker-init} presents the initial allocation for the \attacker{}, and \algref{alg:attacker-strategy} provides the feedback attacker strategy at time steps $t \geq 0$.
-As we will show later in Corollary~\ref{cor:no_splitting}, the \attacker{} has no incentive to split, i.e., if the \attacker{} can win a dDAB game by splitting, it can also win the game without splitting.
-Consequently, the algorithms presented here are sufficient for the \attacker{} to play the dDAB game.

 The \attacker{} can defeat the \defender{} only when the \defender{} allocates resources outside the Q-sets.
 Since we formulated the dDAB game as a game of kind without any performance metric, when the \defender{} allocates resources within $\nsp{k}{i}$, the \defender{} is guaranteed to defend the next $k$ steps, and thus the \attacker{} does not have preference over which node to move to next.
 Therefore, we have arbitrary selections in line~7 of \algref{alg:attacker-init} and line~6 of \algref{alg:attacker-strategy}.
 Introducing a cost for the \defender{}'s reallocation is a potential extension of this work.
-Our recent work~\cite{guan2022chasing} explored this idea and developed a more general framework based on convex body chasing~\cite{friedman1993convex}, where the Q-sets are the convex bodies to be chased.
+Our recent work~\cite{guan2023adversarial} explored this idea and developed a more general framework based on convex body chasing~\cite{friedman1993convex}, where the Q-sets are the convex bodies to be chased.